RagnarB83/ash-documentation/docs/Highlevel-density-analysis.rst

 captured by the CASSCF and MRCI+Q approaches for a molecule with a non-exotic electronic structure.
 This allows us to see what accuracy we can expect when using these methods for genuine multireference systems.

-Going to a minimical CASSCF(2,2) WF we see a deterioration (-0.13) of the RHF result which is obvious because an active space of (2,2) only includes 3 configurations (vs. 1 for RHF).
+Going to a minimial CASSCF(2,2) WF we see a deterioration (-0.13) of the RHF result which is not entirely surprising because an active space of (2,2) only includes 3 configurations (vs. 1 for RHF) and the small active space probably results in an imbalance of the WF.
 A larger CASSCF(6,5) WF includes 65 configurations which is enough to include enough correlation for a qualitatively correct result of 0.1080 au.
-Increasing to a full valence-space CASSCF(10,8) WF (784 configurations) WF interestingly diverges, giving a value of 0.1451 a.u.
+Increasing to a full valence-space CASSCF(10,8) WF (784 configurations) WF interestingly diverges slightly, giving a value of 0.1451 a.u.
-The multiconfigurational CASSCF approach performs Full-CI within the active but space actually does not capture very much correlation due to the small active space.
+The multiconfigurational CASSCF approach performs Full-CI within the active but space actually does not capture very much correlation due to the still relatively small active space.
 While we could increase the active space further in CASSCF, to a limit of about 14-16 orbitals, this would not improve things very much as our active-space limitation allows us only to capture correlation associated with a few number of occupied and virtual orbitals.
 It is actually much more important to capture correlation associated with a large number of orbitals (i.e. dynamic correlation) even though the n-excitation level is smaller.